-By taking control of one of the sixteen species in Orion in an attempt to claim dominance..or defeat in the Orion Sector.
+By taking control of one of sixteen species, players attempt to claim dominance in the Orion Sector.

 At the beginning of MOO3, set a thousand years later, the Antarans have mysteriously disappeared.
 The disappearance coincides, it is discovered, with the release of a prototype virus-like organism, Harvester Gamma.
 Harvester Gamma would infect and multiply, potentially destroying any species it was set loose on.
 In an ironic turn of events, the organism was accidentally loosed on the Antarans, wiping out 98% of their population in the Antaran sector.

-Upon choosing your species and race, you undertake the conquest of the Orion Sector through either diplomacy, military conquest, or technology.
+Upon choosing a species and race, players undertake the conquest of the Orion Sector through either diplomacy, military conquest, or technology.

-- Leadership of the Galaxy (winning election to the Galactic Senate) - in order to do this you were required to get the other races in the galaxy to vote for you, which may or may not require military force, but always required cold, hard diplomacy.
-It was the easiest of the three victories in MOO3.
+- Leadership of the Galaxy - Winning election to the Galactic Senate.
+In order to do this, players are required to get elected by the other races in the galaxy.
+This may or may not require military force, but always requires cold, hard diplomacy.

-- Finding the Antarian X's - As a departure from the series, instead of just conquering the Antarian homeworld (though you can conquer the Orions, and a good luck to you if you try), you can find the Antarian X's, which reveal more of the Antarian's backstory.
-Doing this requires the sending out of high-priced exploration fleets.
+- Finding the Antarian Xs - As a departure from the series, instead of just conquering the Antarian homeworld (though players can conquer the Orions), players can find the Antarian Xs, which reveal more of the Antarian's backstory.
+Doing this requires sending out high-priced exploration fleets.